What triggers cold sore (fever blister) breakouts?

-As we mentioned previously, it is the reactivation of dormant herpes simplex virions that is the cause of cold sores.
+As we mentioned previously, it's the reactivation of dormant herpes simplex virions that causes the formation of cold sores.

 Between outbreak episodes, the dormant virus particles lie quietly "asleep" in nerve tissue.
 (In the case of HSV1 these dormant virions usually reside in the trigeminal nerve ganglion.)
 Once reactivated the virus travels down the nerve to the area of the face where the cold sore lesion ultimately forms.
 (If you're interested, here are some pictures of herpes simplex virions.)

 In most cases a person's cold sores will always recur in essentially the same general area.
-This is because this is the region that is serviced by the nerve that harbors the dormant virus.
+That's because that location serviced by the nerve that harbors the dormant herpes virus (see illustration).

 How common is it that a person has been exposed to the herpes simplex virus (HSV1)?

 It has been estimated that up to 80% of the general population has the presence of herpes simplex virus antibodies in their blood.
 Antibodies are proof positive that a person has been exposed because our immune system only creates them in response to the physical presence of virions within our bodies.